-Very little is known about Nicodemus other than He was a highly educated, well to do ruler and teacher in the Jewish community who came by night wanting to be taught by Jesus.
+Very little is known about Nicodemus, except that He was a highly educated, well to do ruler and teacher in the Jewish community, who came by night wanting to be taught by Jesus.

 Verses 1-2: "Now there was a man of the Pharisees named Nicodemus, a ruler of the Jews.
 2This man came to Jesus by night and said to him, "Rabbi, we know that you are a teacher come from God, for no one can do these signs that you do unless God is with him."

-By his later actions we can see that in this encounter he had learned what it meant to be born again.
-Nicodemus was a changed man with a new understanding of God and himself.
+His later actions indicate that, in His encounter with Jesus, he had learned what it meant to be born again.
+Nicodemus was a changed man, with a new understanding of God, and himself.

 Verse 3: "Jesus answered him, "Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God."

 Verse 4: "Nicodemus said to him, "How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born?"

 Here Nicodemus seems to be ridiculing Jesus' Words, and even rejecting the idea that being born again was possible, or even necessary.

 Verse 5: "Jesus answered, "Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God."